 Traders occupy an advantageous middle ground that falls in between the limited world of the investor and the highly regulated world of the dealer.
-On one hand, expenses of your "work" are deductible, and are not dependent on being over 2% of your adjusted gross income, as an investor's expenses are.
+Expenses of your "work" are deductible as investor's expense.

 An interesting facet of trader taxation is that no real definition of a "trader" exists in the tax code.
 The data we have now is gleaned from tax court cases, the results of which add to a surprising lack of information available on the topic.